 The most important thing in real estate is “location, location, location,” and in Paris, that often means views of the Eiffel Tower.
 But what about an apartment within the tower itself?
 Seems impossible and impractical?
 Well, for Gustave Eiffel, the creator of the monumental structure, it was the perfect hideaway.
-On your next trip, ride the elevator to the top level, enjoy the panoramic views and don’t forget to peek into Monsieur Eiffel’s secret apartment!
+On your next trip, ride the elevator to the top level, enjoy the panoramic views and don’t forget to peek into the Eiffel Tower apartment!

 Situated on the very top of the Eiffel Tower, Gustave’s private offices are certainly tiny, which isn’t surprising considering its location inside a pointed steel structure.
 You may expect a room like this to look very industrial, since the difficulties of finding an appropriate amount of space among the metal support structure would be difficult, but aside from a massive steel beam jutting in at a diagonal, the room looks like it could be inside any other Parisian building down on the ground!
 The style isn’t ostentatious or showy, but simple and comfortable.
 The decor remains largely the same since 1900, with floral wallpaper, upholstered seating and wooden furniture.
 It is said that Mr. Eiffel would frequently meet with guests here.
 Lifelike wax figures of Eiffel, his daughter Claire and Thomas Edison can be seen conversing in the room.